islamodeh/Code-Grader/README.md

 The ouput should start with something like `ruby 2.6`

-If not, install the right ruby version using [rbenv](https://github.com/rbenv/rbenv) (it could take a while):
+If not, install the right ruby version using rvm(it could take a while):

 ```shell
 rvm install 2.6